JLESC/jlesc.github.io/_projects/ft_workflow_project.md

 A naive strategy would
 checkpoint after each task.
 Another naive strategy would checkpoint at the end of each iteration.
 A strategy inspired by the Young/Daly formula would work for $\sqrt{2 \mu C}$ seconds, where $\mu$ is the application MTBF and C is the average checkpoint time, and checkpoint at the end of the current task (and repeat).
-Another strategy, also inspired by the Young/Daly formula, would  select the task $a_{min}$ with smallest checkpoint cost $c_{min}$ and would checkpoint after every p-th instance of that task, leading to a checkpointing period $p T$,  where $T = \sum_{i=0}^{n-1} a_{i}$ is the time per iteration.
+Another strategy, also inspired by the Young/Daly formula, would select the task $a_{min}$ with the smallest checkpoint cost $c_{min}$ and would checkpoint after every p-th instance of that task, leading to a checkpointing period $p T$,  where $T = \sum_{i=0}^{n-1} a_{i}$ is the time per iteration.
 One would choose the period so that $p T \approx \sqrt{2 \mu c_{\min}}$ to obey the Young/Daly formula.
 All these naive and Young/Daly strategies are suboptimal.
  Our main contribution is to show that the optimal checkpointing strategy is globally periodic, and to design a dynamic programming algorithm that computes the optimal checkpointing pattern.
 This pattern may well checkpoint many different tasks, and this across many different iterations.
 We show through simulations, both from synthetic and real-life application scenarios, that the optimal strategy outperforms the naive and Young/Daly strategies.